25 Years of Satellite Data Shows Global Warming Is Accelerating Sea Level Rise - Slashdot

 Hypocrites (Score:2, Informative)

-Not quite accurate (Score:5, Informative)
+Not quite accurate (Score:4, Informative)

 Donald Trump claims global warming is a myth... and yet he's building sea walls for his golf resort in Ireland to protect it against the sea level rising!